-With three military facilities and one nearby, the military is Jacksonville's largest employer.
+With three military facilities and one nearby, the military is a significant employer in Jacksonville.
 The military typically adds 6 billion to the economy on an annual basis.
 A large number of jobs are also related to the activities at the busy Port of Jacksonville.
 In addition, tourism employs about 10% of the workforce.
 Jacksonville's diversified economy is also powered by biomedical technology, distribution, financial services, information services, consumer goods, insurance, building materials, manufacturing and other industries.

-Jacksonville is the state's leading transportation and distribution center and includes the South's largest deep water port.
+Jacksonville is the state's leading transportation and distribution center and includes a large deep water port.
 Ship repair yards and freight handling facilities contribute to the economy.
 Jacksonville also includes a prominent automotive parts and accessories industry.
 In addition, the area includes a flourishing pulp and paper mills sector.

 The Cecil Commerce Center is situated on the site of the former Naval Air Station Cecil Field and is now regarded as one of the best places for business activities in the Southeast.
 Jacksonville also has a flourishing small business community.
 Approximately 90% of the local businesses have less than 50 employees.

 The major sectors for employment in Jacksonville are:

 The WorkSource, a regional workforce development organization, connects workers with jobs.
 The organization integrates economic and education development efforts of the city of Jacksonville, Cornerstone and Florida Community College at Jacksonville and other partners.
 WorkSource provides assistance with marketing, screening and testing of job candidates.
 WorkSource also provides job seekers with information regarding recruiting events and job fairs.

 The state's Quick Response Training Program offers the region's companies fast, effective start-up recruiting and training that's designed to meet the company's specifications.
 Another organization, the IMPACTjax connects 21 to 35 year old professionals with the business community.